gatling/gatling/src/sphinx/http/http_protocol.rst

 Response chunks discarding
 --------------------------

-Beware that, as an optimization, Gatling doesn't pile up response chunks unless a check is defined on the response body.
+Beware that, as an optimization, Gatling doesn't pile up response chunks unless a check is defined on the response body or that debug logging is enabled.
 However some people might want always keep the response chunks, thus you can disable the default behaviour with ``disableResponseChunksDiscarding``.

 .. _http-protocol-extractor: